What to Bring

 1. Proof of Citizenship

-Provide one of the following:
+Provide the original and a photocopy* of one of the following:

 - The birth certificate must have a raised, embossed, impressed, or multicolored seal, and it must list both parents.
 Hospital certificates, photocopies, and electronic certificates are not acceptable.